Chimichurri sauce has been a favorite of mine from the first day it touched my lips.

 - 1 tsp coarse sea salt

-- Place the pealed garlic cloves, olive oil and bay leaves into a food processor and pulse until the garlic has become a fine mince throughout the oil.
+- Place the pealed garlic cloves, olive oil and bay leaves into a food processor and pulse until the garlic has become finely minced throughout the oil.

-- Now wash and pat dry the onions and roughly chop them up.
-Then add these into the mixture and pulse, but not to make the mixture a puree, just enough to chop all ingredients.
+- Add the onions and pulse, but not to make the mixture a puree, just enough to chop all ingredients.
 We should still see pieces of onion in there, we want some texture in our mix.

-- Using a spatula, scrape out the mixture into a bowl and now add the chopped fresh and dry herbs and spices and stir them to mix all thoroughly.
+- Using a spatula, scrape out the mixture into a bowl and add the parsley, cilantro, bay leaves, oregano, paprika, chili, salt and pepper and mix thoroughly.

 - Now while whisking the mixture, slowly add the red wine vinegar and you’ll be left with a thick herbal vinaigrette that leaves a nice sharp sensory overload in the nostrils.